Kygler/veterinary-app/README.md

 # veterinary-app
-A simple mobile application maked to veterinarians.
+A simple mobile application made for veterinarians.